Typographic Poster Series.

 Includes the final color palettes for all three posters, the typeface and sizes I used, the unique elements, and the background colors.

 I reworked the designs from the final critique and created a more cohesive kit of parts to keep the posters unified.
-Each poster also now has a different background than one another.
+Each poster also now has a different background.